-Honeycrisp trees (Malus pimula 'Honeycrisp') exist as dwarf or semi-dwarf varieties. in your backyard for fresh, late-summer apples every year.
+Honeycrisp trees (Malus pimula 'Honeycrisp') exist as dwarf or semi-dwarf varieties.
+Plant them in your backyard for fresh, late-summer apples every year.
 They are hardy in U.S. Department of Agriculture plant hardiness zones 3 to 7.
 Plant dwarf trees where space is limited; they grow to a height and width of only 10 feet.
 Semi-dwarf Honeycrisp trees grow to 15 feet high and wide.
 Once they reach two to five years old, Honeycrisp trees produce apples about 3 inches tall with dappled red skin and mild, sweet, off-white flesh.

-Plant variety along with Honeycrisp trees for a more abundant crop.
+Plant another apple tree variety along with Honeycrisp trees for a more abundant crop.
 They can produce some fruit on their own but do better with a pollinator nearby.
 'Campbell Spur' red delicious (Malus pumila 'Campbell Spur' or 'Starkrimson'), hardy in USDA zones 4 to 8, and 'Griffith' golden delicious (Malus pumila 'Griffith' or 'Stark Blushing Golden'), hardy in USDA zones 5 to 8, are both effective pollinators for Honeycrisp.
 Both exist in dwarf or semi-dwarf sizes just like Honeycrisp.